Jobs and Internships

 Over the course of the program, interns will have an opportunity to learn more about the publishing industry as a whole through focused conversations with staff members about the departments they work in and their careers.
 In addition to these informational interviews, interns will be invited to attend key all-staff and department specific meetings.
 Interns are also encouraged to take advantage of any opportunities to ask questions and learn more about areas of publishing that are of particular interest to them.

-Interns will receive minimum wage ($15 per hour), paid twice monthly as regular wages.
+Interns are paid $15 an hour, paid twice monthly as regular wages.
 They will also receive a free copy of each Graywolf book published during the session.
 The internship schedule is fifteen hours per week for a period of six months starting.
 While schedules will be determined according to availability, we expect them to set ten weekly office hours for check-ins, meetings, informational interviews, and online time when they’ll be reachable by email or Teams.
 Office hours to be determined based on availability between 10:00am and 5:00pm CT, Mondays through Thursdays, and 10:00am and 3:00pm CT Fridays.

 While we understand that applicants may have simultaneous commitments such as school and employment, we will not consider applicants who will be enrolled in another book publishing internship, or who will otherwise be employed by another book publisher at any point during your internship with Graywolf.
 We do not discourage you from applying for multiple publishing positions at once, but we ask that you withdraw your application from Submittable as soon as you accept a position elsewhere.
 This restriction does not apply to those working in journal and magazine publishing.